elqal3awii/WebSecurity-Academy-with-Rust/SQL injection/SQL injection attack, querying the database type and version on MySQL and Microsoft/README.md

 ```
 1. Injecting payload in 'category' query parameter..
 OK
-2. Retrieving database banner in the response..
+2. Retrieving database version in the response..
 OK
 [#] Check your browser, it should be marked now as solved
 ```